learreDHDK/ccode/README.md

 aggregation or disaggregation?"</td>
 				<td>No</td>
 				<td>No</td>
-				<td>Data would probably need aggregation, because the resulting dataset is too big and much information could be condensed.
+				<td>Data would probably need aggregation, because the resulting dataset is too big and much information could probably be condensed.
 For instance the same hurricane is registered more than once even in the same country because all the steps of the passage are traced.</td>
 				<td>No</td>
 				<td>No</td>
 				<td>No</td>